The WATER Institute Brings Beaver Coexistence to California’s Central Valley

 The Cosumnes River Preserve is a site co-owned and managed by 10 entities, including the Bureau of Land Management and Ducks Unlimited.
 Amy Fesnock, Preserve Manager at Cosumnes, shared that, “There are 40 managed ponds that create 1000 acres of wetlands and surrounding organic rice fields that are managed in a wildlife-friendly way.
 We find we spend a good bit of time battling beavers.
 They don’t always agree with our management plans.
 In managing them, we put the labor in.
 We spend all day undoing what they do all night.”

 Mike Callahan from the Beaver Institute demonstrates how to assemble a Fence and Pipe Flow Device.
-Photos: Brock Dolman
+Photos: Brock Dolman/OAEC

 In engineered wetlands like those at the Cosumnes River Preserve, free-flowing, unblocked water conveyance structures, culverts, and drains are critical to managing changing daily and seasonal water levels.
 Beaver regularly block these structures.
 To remedy this challenge, trainees installed two types of deterrence structures: a Beaver Back Saver and a Fence and Pipe Flow Device.
 These coexistence devices will help flip the script, enabling beaver to bring their benefits to the ecosystem while reducing the workload for land managers who are already stretched thin.

 From there, the BeaverCorps team was off to El Dorado Hills to install a Flexible Pond Leveler and tree exclusion fencing in a suburban creek that houses two beaver dams.
 Here, the proximity of a creek and dams to homes has neighbors on edge.
-But the inclusion of a Pond Leveler will encourage beaver to stop their building and will keep water levels stabilized.
+But the inclusion of a Pond Leveler will encourage beaver to stop their building and will keep water levels stabilized at base flow.
 Exclusion fencing will also lessen landowner concerns about losing ornamental and native trees due to beaver activity.

-When asked how beaver coexistence could be beneficial in this neighborhood, Cathy shared, “It is important to notice that by sustaining aquatic habitat for all the abundant wildlife in the neighborhood, we are also sustaining an area within the neighborhood that is well hydrated and unlikely to burn if a fire were to come through.
-We know from studies in mountain meadows where beavers are present that in these places, fires move more slowly or stop.”
+When asked how beaver coexistence could be beneficial in this community, Cathy shared, “It is important to notice that by sustaining aquatic habitat for all the abundant wildlife in the neighborhood, we are maintaining a well-hydrated green space that is less likely to burn if a fire were to come through.
+We know from studies in mountain meadows where beavers are present, or that are already hydrated for other reasons, that fires move more slowly or stop in these places.”

 BeaverCorps trainees install a Pond Leveler with Mike Callahan of the Beaver Institute (left) and Cathy Mueller of Connected Ecology (right).

-“There is also flood attenuation.
-As water moves through that neighborhood, it spreads out in the beaver ponds, which slows the water down.
-The presence of their dams softens the impact of a sudden rush of water flowing through this neighborhood,” she added.
+“Here, there is also a change in how water moves over the land during storms.
+As it moves through the neighborhood, it spreads out in the beaver ponds, which slows the water down.
+The presence of their dams softens the impact of a sudden rush of water flowing through this place,” she added.

 Beaver Coexistence on Tour

 A tour group of 41 land managers gathered to learn about beaver coexistence techniques such as this Fence and Pipe Flow Device at the Cosumnes River Preserve.
-Photo: Brock Dolman
+Photo: Brock Dolman/OAEC

 With the installations complete, the WATER Institute conducted a tour for agency, business, and nonprofit partners.
 During an unseasonably early October downpour, this hearty group saw how these devices function during high flows, as our expert tour leads shared thoughtful technical, economic, and beaver-based information.